 The grading system of the University is described in the University of South Carolina Bulletin.
 Faculty members must respect the appropriate deadlines for submitting grade reports.

-All grades shall be due in the office of the Dean of the University no later than 72 hours after the date of the last scheduled final examination.
-The Dean of the University shall send the grades to the Registrar within twenty-four hours after their receipt.
+All grades shall be due in the office of the Regional Campus Dean no later than 72 hours after the date of the last scheduled final examination.
+The Regional Campus Dean shall send the grades to the Registrar within twenty-four hours after their receipt.
 Any student not given a grade consciously or inadvertently by the instructor will receive an automatic NR (No Report).
 The Registrar will report any NR not changed to a grade within one semester to the Dean of the campus where the grade was assigned.
 The Dean shall refer the matter to the Faculty Organization for action.